skienzmatishun/rippreport/content/p/schools-and-taxes/index.md

   llm_score: 60
   recency_score: 3.5252970652248186
   rank: 10
+summary: State politicians and school board officials demand relentless tax hikes while sitting on over $140 million in public revenue.
+Financial reports and campaign filings expose shady tax swap deals and high-dollar administrative handouts behind closed doors.
+Get the details on who really lined their pockets with your hard-earned money in SCHOOLS AND TAXES.
 ---
 Do you really want to know what is going on with Baldwin County Schools.
 Well just check out the face book page below, they do an excellent job of breaking down your tax dollars that are pouring into the coffers of BCBOE.